 What does light at night do to people?
-Shift work is a very well-studied risk factor for obesity.
+Shift work seems to be a risk factor for obesity.
 One study of rotating shift workers (Canadian men) found a 57% increase in the risk of obesity.[ref]
 Another study of shift workers (Korean women) found a 63% increased risk of obesity.[ref]
 Numerous other studies have similar results.

-You may be thinking that all those shift workers are eating bags of Doritos all night long.
+You may think that all those shift workers are eating bags of Doritos all night.
 Perhaps.
 But even a dim light at night has been linked to weight gain in animal studies that control for the number of calories eaten.[ref]
 Another mouse study looked at the effects of dim light at night (5 to 15 lux – similar to a night light) and found that mice fed the same number of calories gained weight when exposed to either dim or bright light at night.[ref]

-Dim light at night was shown in a study to affect human weight as well.
+Dim light at night seems to affect human weight as well.
 A large study looked at the amount of light in a bedroom at night and correlated higher light amounts to higher BMIs.[ref]
 Other studies have repeatedly shown the same results.[ref]

 Solving this problem is as simple as shutting off that night light, getting some blackout curtains, and eliminating all the glowing LEDs from chargers in your bedroom.